baileyvanwormer/SpotifyToPDF/README.md

 Using Postman for backend testing.

-User Spotify access token is kept in API header rather than URL query for security, see Postman.
+User Spotify access token is stored as a cookie rather than in URL query for security, see Postman.
 Want to reflect this in front end code for MVP.